kristaps-m/RN_Minesweeper/README.md

 ### TODO:

 - FIX flaged real mines flaged!
+(Or maybe leave it like it is!)
+ASK somebody about it!
+- ADD comments to all functions so that kid could understand! :) And me in future :)

 ### Default index.tsx file: